Keets History, Family Crest & Coats of Arms

 Keets is an Anglo-Saxon name.
 The name was originally given to a cattleman or sheep-herder.
 The surname Keets is derived from the Old English word cyte, which means hut and referred to a type of shed or outhouse for cattle or sheep.
 Occupational names such as Keets frequently were derived from the principal object associated with the activity of the original bearer, such as tools or products.
 These types of occupational surnames are called metonymic surnames.
 The surname Keets is also sometimes derived from the Old English words kete and kyte, which come from the Old English word cyta.

 Early Origins of the Keets family

-Cornwall where an old Cornish family bore the name Keate.
-CITATION[CLOSE]
+The surname Keets was first found in Cornwall where an old Cornish family bore the name Keate.

 Early History of the Keets family